miekg/lboverlay/README.md

 ## Description

-TODO; is the focus IP:port or hostname:port.
-If hostname, we don't have have to encode the IP addresses again in the health checker (it can get them from the DNS)

 The *lboverlay* - load balance overlay - plugin uses health check data (hostname:port:status) that is overlaid on top of another data source (e.g. from the *file* plugin) to only hand out healthy addresses to clients.
 Health check data consists out of "hostname:port" tuples with a health status: